High school sports roundup: Central girls tennis wins share of SLC Tournament

 The Falcons and Elks each won 12 matches to share first place.
 Central split its victories between singles and doubles.

-No. 1 Gwen Hammond set the tone for Central with her dominating performance, defeating Delavan-Darien’s Rylee Crull 6-0, 6-0, and Lake Geneva Badger’s Tinker Trent 6-1, 6-0.
+No. 1 singles player Gwen Hammond set the tone for Central with her dominating performance, defeating Delavan-Darien’s Rylee Crull 6-0, 6-0, and Lake Geneva Badger’s Tinker Trent 6-1, 6-0.

 Central’s No. 1 doubles team of Grace Hanke and Gianna Mandli won two matches.
 They defeated Delavan-Darien’s Janelle Simons and Delany Thone 6-3, 6-3 and Elkhorn’s Lauren Krober and Peyton Williams 6-1, 6-1.